keystonejs/keystone/docs/guides/prisma.md

 In this guide we'll walk you through the steps to create a new project using Keystone and Prisma, automatically run a migration when changing your Keystone schema, and use the prisma client directly in a custom query.

+> **Tip:** Before setting up Keystone you will need to have access to a PostgreSQL database.
+If you

 ## Create a new app

 We'll start by creating a new Keystone application using `yarn create`.
 Run the following command: